Matt's BBQ

-Matt's BBQ is a barbecue restaurant in Portland, Oregon's Boise neighborhood.
+Matt's BBQ is a barbecue restaurant in Portland, Oregon's Boise neighborhood, in the United States.
+The business has also operated in Beaverton.
+It has been featured on the Food Network series Diners, Drive-Ins and Dives.
 Sibling restaurant Matt's BBQ Tacos, also located in Portland, opened in 2019.

 History

 In 2015, Matt Vicedomini opened his first food cart on Northeast Martin Luther King Jr. Boulevard.

-Matt's BBQ Tacos opened the 2019.
-The sibling restaurant offers breakfast tacos.

-Both restaurants closed temporarily in March 2020, during the COVID-19 pandemic.
+Matt's BBQ and its sibling restaurant Matt's BBQ Tacos closed temporarily in March 2020, during the COVID-19 pandemic.
 Limited operations were restored in April.